Generalized Pell graphs: Radius and diameter

 It remains to show that $|\Psi_n(a,b)| = 2^{\frac{n-1}{2}}$.
 For $n \geq 3$ odd, we have that $|\Psi_n(a,b)| = 2 |\Psi_{n-2}(a,b)|$ since the word can either start by $aa$ or $ab$, and in both cases it needs to be followed by a word from $\Psi_{n-2}(a,b)$ (in particular, it needs to start with $a$).
 Thus the claim can be proved using induction on $n$. \end{proof}

 We have excluded the case $n = 1$ from Theorem~\ref{thm:center}.
 But since $\Pi_{1,k} $ is isomorphic to the path on $k$ vertices, its center is isomorphic to either $K_1$ or $K_2$.
-An example of a $k$-Pell graph with its center is presented in Fig.~\ref{fig:pi-4-3}.
+An example of a generalized Pell graph with its center is presented in Figure~\ref{fig:pi-4-3}.

 \begin{proposition} If $n \geq 1$ and $k \geq 2$, then \end{proposition}

 \begin{proof} If $n$ is even, then $d(0^n, k^n) = n(k-1) + \frac{n}{2} = nk - \frac{n}{2}$.
 If $n$ is odd, then $d(0^n, k^{n-1}(k-1)) = n(k-1) + \frac{n-1}{2} = nk - \frac{n+1}{2}$.
 Thus $\diam(\Pi_{n,k}) \geq nk - \lceil \frac{n}{2} \rceil$.
 We need to prove that this is also the upper bound.